 The benefit of added chromium for diabetes has been studied and debated for several years.
 Several studies report that chromium supplementation may improve diabetes control.
 Chromium is needed to make glucose tolerance factor, which helps insulin improve its action.
 Because of insufficient information on the use of chromium to treat diabetes, no recommendations for supplementation yet exist.

-More from our magazine: Pumpkin Squares
+More from our magazine: Secrets of Success for Reaching Goals

 Magnesium